How to Merge Photos into an Astrophotography Mosaic

 Posted by

 Recently, I started a rather large project to combine images of the North American nebula and create a panorama of the whole region.
 Why?
 Because it’s a beautiful target.
-Unfortunately, my telescope and camera combination have a focal length too large to frame the whole object in the field of view.
+Unfortunately, my telescope and camera setup have a focal length too large to frame the whole object in the field of view.

 Adobe Photoshop | Photo, Image, and Design Editing Software